Coffeekraken/coffeekraken/packages/themes/s-theme/src/doc/README.md

 {{#> layout-readme }}

-## Handle theme stuffs with ease
+## STheme

-This class allows you to access and manipulate all theme things like accessing configutations, override some, changing theme, etc...
+This class allows you to access and manipulate all theme things like accessing configurations, override some, changing theme, etc...

 ## Usage